elaine84/ds-edu-tour/README.md

 ### Who is this for?
 * Designed for anyone who wants to learn about UC Berkeley's data science program but doesn't have an account on [data8.berkeley.edu](https://data8.berkeley.edu/)
-* Snapshot for folks at [JupyterDays Boston 2016](http://blog.jupyter.org/2016/02/16/jupyterdays-boston-2016/) (March 17-18, 2016 in Cambridge, MA) -- hopefully provides plenty of materials to explore, fork, and hack on during Friday's coding and projects session
+* This snapshot is for folks at [JupyterDays Boston 2016](http://blog.jupyter.org/2016/02/16/jupyterdays-boston-2016/) (March 17-18, 2016 in Cambridge, MA) -- hopefully provides plenty of materials to explore, fork, and hack on during Friday's coding and projects session

 ### What will you find here?
 * An overview of the UC Berkeley's new data science education program